Abdulwhbhussain/Catalog-of-my-things/README.md

 # 📖 Catalog of my things <a name="about-project"></a>

-**Catalog of my things** In this project, you will create a console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
-Everything will be based on the UML class diagram presented below.
-The data will be stored in JSON files but you will also prepare a database with tables structure analogical to your program's class structure.
+**Catalog of my things** In this project, we have created a console app that help you keep a record of different types of things you own, such: books, music albums, movies, and games.
+Everything is based on the UML class diagram presented below.
+The data has been stored in JSON files but we also work on a database with tables structure analogical to your program's class structure.

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>